digma-ai/dev-portal/README (1).md

 <summary>Auto install  (Default)</summary>

 This is the default option.
-After installation, the plugin will try to start the Digme Engine containers on your local Docker environment and will offer clear controls to allow you to `Stop` `Start` or `Remove` it.
+After installation, the plugin will try to start the Digma Engine containers on your local Docker environment and will offer clear controls to allow you to `Stop` `Start` or `Remove` it.
 The benefit of using this approach is that Digma will be able to also update the Engine automatically when a new release becomes available.&#x20;

 ![](<.gitbook/assets/image (4) (1) (1) (1).png>)